 A protest was later held outside Everett City Hall ahead of Monday night’s city council meeting.

-“It’s going to be a long journey, but I do think we’re starting to see some change with the councilor resigning today and the communications director resigning today,” said Everett educator Keith Spencer.
+“It’s going to be a long journey, but I do think we’re starting to see some change with the councilor resigning today,” said Everett educator Keith Spencer.

 Some questioned why action wasn’t taken sooner.

 “No one has spoken out and condemned the actions or words, and that’s what’s causing all the concern here,” said Fred Capone, a former Everett city councilor who previously ran for mayor.

 Everett Mayor Carlo DeMaria was not present at Monday night’s city council meeting to address the situation.